 Huge Torii Gate near the entrance to Byodo-in Temple.

-On the road to the "10 Yen Pagoda" are dozens of souvenir shops, restaurants, and cafes located close together, and especially, they are all related to matcha!!
+The road to the “10 Yen Pagoda” is lined with dozens of souvenir shops, restaurants, and cafes, all of which are related to matcha!!

 souvenir-store-at-uji